bvilnis/bennysbytes_old/content/en/docs/o11y-cluster/introduction.md

 draft: false
 ---

 Welcome to this comprehensive guide on setting up a local Kubernetes cluster using k3d and deploying the Grafana Stack (Prometheus, Loki, Tempo, and Grafana) using Helm charts on macOS and Linux systems.
-In this introduction, we will briefly explain the key technologies involved in this project and their relevance.
+In this introduction, I will briefly explain the key technologies involved in this project and their relevance.

 ## Kubernetes
 [Kubernetes](https://kubernetes.io/) is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerised applications.
 It provides a powerful and flexible framework for managing containerised workloads and services, enabling efficient use of resources, high availability, and seamless updates.